Burlesco70/BearAndHuntersGame/README.md

 * Graphical with Tkinter _- DONE_
 * Graphical with PyGame _- DONE_ (Game labels and comments in Italian)

+Thanks for PyGame lessons to Michele Pugno
-Thanks for the assets in PyGame version to Stefano Gunella and Enrico Battuello
+Thanks for the assets in PyGame version to Stefano Gunella and Enrico Battuello Music "Games Worldbeat" by Bernardo R. from http://freesound.org

 ### Steps on game ###